 Credit and debit cards are widely accepted in the UK and on campus.
-Cards displaying the Visa or Mastercard symbols are usually accepted.
+Cards displaying the Visa or Mastercard symbols are usually accepted with some retailers also now accepting American Express (Amex) for a small fee.
 Most people in the UK do not carry a lot of cash as cards are more convenient, secure and can be stopped if they are lost or stolen.

 Credit or debit cards